WARDIN141/dlp-cap-stone/README.md

 These programs are hardcoded to to file locations on the device they were concieved on for any third party testing ,make sure you make the required changes in the file path and names to avoid any runtime error

-Another point to note is that these programs are bare bone shells of the aligned tasks,since they are succesful in establishing a base logic ,they are subject to change when being upscaled for any other uses
+Another point to note is that these programs are bare bone shells of the aligned tasks,since they are succesful in establishing a base logic ,they are subjective to change when being upscaled for any other uses